Automate incident handling in Microsoft Sentinel with automation rules

 Automation rules are triggered by the creation of an incident.

-To review – incidents are created from alerts by analytics rules, of which there are four types, as explained in the tutorial Detect threats with built-in analytics rules in Azure Sentinel.
+To review – incidents are created from alerts by analytics rules, of which there are several types, as explained in the tutorial Detect threats with built-in analytics rules in Microsoft Sentinel.

 Complex sets of conditions can be defined to govern when actions (see below) should run.
 These conditions are typically based on the states or values of attributes of incidents and their entities, and they can include